USS Rudyerd Bay: Service history

 Rudyerd Bay remained at Ulithi until 10 February, when she left for Saipan, in the Mariana Islands, in preparation for the invasion of Iwo Jima.
 During this time period, Captain John Golden Foster Jr. took over command of the carrier.
 On 16 February, she left the Mariana Islands, as a part of Task Group 51.17, along with Saginaw Bay.
 The two carriers were responsible for providing air cover and escorting the troop transports as they ferried marines to the shores of Iwo Jima.
 Finishing this duty without incident on 18 February, the two carriers joined Task Group 52.2, the Support Carrier Group, as a part of Task Unit 52.2.3, which was under the command of Rear Admiral George R. Henderson.

 Rudyerd Bay's aircraft contingent, VC-77, began flying missions in support of the marines on 19 February, as U.S. forces began touching down on the island's beaches.
 These missions were expected to include reconnaissance missions, flown by VC-77's sole TBM-1CP reconnaissance plane.
-However, after the plane had just taken off on its first mission, at 09:14, a scanty twelve minutes after the first U.S. forces had touched down on the island, the Avenger had a large Japanese shell tear into it, turning the plane into a fireball and killing VC-77's commanding officer.
+However, after the plane had just taken off on its first mission, at 09:14, a scant twelve minutes after the first U.S. forces had touched down on the island, the Avenger had a large Japanese shell tear into it, turning the plane into a fireball and killing VC-77's commanding officer, LCDR Frank Peterson.
+Prior to Annapolis, he had enlisted in the marines and said that a Navy pilot was not going to fly the first flight of a Marine invasion.
 Nonetheless, VC-77 continued providing close air support and conducting antisubmarine patrols around Iwo Jima until 8 March, when Rudyerd Bay retired for Ulithi.

 Whilst Rudyerd Bay was stationed at Ulithi from 11 March to 20 March, her aircraft contingent was exchanged, with Composite Squadron 96 (VC-96) being embarked in preparation for the Battle of Okinawa.
 On 21 March, the carrier got underway, as a part of Task Unit 52.1.2, which was under the command of Rear Admiral Felix Stump.
 She arrived at her position on 25 March, about 60 mi to the south of Okinawa, where she began launching strikes against enemy positions on Kerama Retto and on Okinawa itself.
 Rudyerd Bay's aircraft contingent, with the exceptions of 1 April and 8 April, operated daily until 17 April.
 From 13 to 15 April, VC-96 concentrated on the Sakishima Islands, where a squadron of Japanese kamikaze aircraft were being launched.